EdgeVerve/oe-migration/README.md

 <a name="Need"></a>
 ## Need
 Applications often need to load seed data into their databases before they can go live.
 This data could be inserts, updates (whole record replacement) or updateAttributes (replacement of one or more field data).
+Data may also need to be processed and loaded into the DB by application-specific JS files.

 They may also need to load incremental amounts of data from time to time after go-live, incorporating any structural changes to the tables.